 - Purchase the complete Expat Arrivals Oman Guide (PDF)

 Oman generally has high temperatures and humidity all year round.
-May to September are the hottest months, with temperatures easily reaching up to 129ºF (54°C).
-The cooler months of November to March see temperatures averaging higher than 68ºF (20°C).
-The heat puts expats at risk of heatstroke and exhaustion, so sensible health and safety precautions are advised.
+May to September are the hottest months, with temperatures occasionally reaching up to 122°F (50°C), but averaging 100°F (38°C).
+The extreme heat experienced at this time of the year puts expats at risk of heatstroke and exhaustion, so sensible health and safety precautions are advised.
+The cooler months of November to March, on the other hand, see pleasant temperatures, averaging 68°F (20°C).

 The south coast experiences its rainy season between June and September, and in the Jabal Akhdar and lowlands of the north, rain can fall at any time of the year.